We’re smack dab in the middle of cold, flu, and Covid season — and the government is once again giving away free at-home Covid tests.

 - Walmart (Quest Diagnostics)

-You can find at-home Covid tests for less than $25 a piece at Amazon and Walmart.
+You can find at-home Covid tests for less than $18 apiece at Amazon and Walmart.

-If you buy at-home COVID tests, you won’t have to break the bank.
-You can find tests for under $25 at Amazon and Walmart.
+If you buy at-home Covid tests, you won’t have to break the bank (many at-home tests are FSA and HSA eligible).
+You can find tests for under $18 at Amazon and Walmart.

 At-Home Covid Testing Kits at Amazon: